Taekwondo in India: History

-Master Puran Andrew Gurung introduced taekwondo to India after returning from Hong Kong to India.
-He studied taekwondo under Korean Great Grand Master Lee Pyung Pal from 1969 to 1974.
+Master Puran Andrew Gurung introduced taekwondo to India after serving in Brigade of Gurkhas he returned to India to teach and promote Taekwondo.
+During his tenure as a Gurkha soldier in Hong Kong he studied Taekwondo under Korean Grand Master Lee Pyung Pal from 1969 to 1974.
 Since 1974 he has been promoting Taekwondo after earning his 2nd Dan under Great Grand Master Lee Pyung Pal.
-He initially started taekwondo classes in Kalimpong, Darjeeling and Sikkim.
+He initially started Taekwondo classes in Kalimpong, Darjeeling and Gangtok, Sikkim with other Taekwondo instructor Daniel Russ Gurung.
 Later he expanded his trainings to Kolkata, southern, northeast and northern parts of India.
 He traveled frequently to every part of India until 1984.
 He has been conferred the title of "Father of Taekwondo in India" by official taekwondo hall of fame USA.

-Taekwondo introduced to India around 1975 and one of earliest taekwondo instructors in India was Jimmy R. Jagtiani, 8th Dan Black Belt in Taekwondo who began teaching in 1975.
-On 2 August, 1976 the Taekwondo Federation of India (TFI) was formed and established as a National Body of Taekwondo in India.
+Taekwondo introduced to India around 1975 and one of earliest Taekwondo instructors in India was Jimmy R. Jagtiani, 8th Dan Black Belt in Taekwondo who began teaching in 1975.
+On 2 August 1976 the Taekwondo Federation of India (TFI) was formed and established as a National Body of Taekwondo in India.

 The World Taekwondo Federation (WTF) accorded affiliation to the Taekwondo Federation of India in 1978, the Asian Taekwondo Union (ATU) in 1982, the Indian Olympic Association (IOA) in 1985 and the South Asian Taekwondo Federation (SATF) in 1994 respectively.
 The Department of Youth Affairs & Sports, Government of India also granted recognition to Taekwondo Federation of India as an apex judicial and autonomous national body of taekwondo in India in 1988.

-Grand Master Kiranpal, an international referee, has been working for Indian taekwondo since 1988, when for the first time taekwondo was demonstrated at the 1988 Summer Olympics.
+Grand Master Kiranpal, an international referee, has been working for Indian taekwondo since 1988, when for the first time, taekwondo was demonstrated at the 1988 Summer Olympics.
 Atul Pangotra is also an international referee and coach who started his sports journey in 1988.
 At the 2020 Summer Paralympics, he qualified in the top 50 officials.
 While, Sarbjeet Singh is the first ever referee from India to officiate in the 2018 World Taekwondo Grand Prix Series and also qualified among top 50 Officials for 2020 Tokyo Paralympics.

-Taekwondo practitioners representing India

-Latika Bhandari

-Latika Bhandari is an Indian taekwondo practitioner.
-As of June 2021, she is the top-ranked female taekwondo practitioner in India.
-She was awarded by the Madhya Pradesh Highest Sports award Vikram Award in 2012.

-Surendra Bhandari

-Surendra Bhandari won India's first medal in Taekwondo by clinching a bronze in the flyweight (58-kg) category in the 14th Asian Games.

-Danish Manzoor

-Danish Manzoor is a taekwondo athelete from Baramulla, Jammu and Kashmir who represented India in Israel in Open G2 Olympic ranking Taekwondo Championship 2022.
-In 2022, Danish became the Fit India Ambassador.